-- [joram:a3:]close: This commands stops the Joram and exits the server application. - [joram:a3:]engineLoad: This commands returns the average number of pending notifications over the last minute, it is an evaluation of the server's load. - [joram:a3:]garbageRatio: This commands gives the garbage ratio when the NG transaction mode is set. - [joram:a3:]info [options...]: This commands shows numerous information about the server, the network (in the case of clustering) and/or the transactional persistence manager.
-Options: - -eng: Shows info about the engine, - -ngt: Shows info about the transactional persistence manager, - -net: Shows info about the network (in the case of clustering). - By default, the commands shows info about all available components. - [joram:a3:]restartServer: Stops and restarts Joram - [joram:a3:]startServer: Starts Joram - [joram:a3:]stopServer: Stops Joram
+- [joram:a3:]close: This commands stops the Joram and exits the server application. - [joram:a3:]engineLoad : This commands returns the average number of pending messages over the last minute. - [joram:a3:]garbageRatio : This commands gives the garbage ratio when the NG transaction mode is set. - [joram:a3:]info [options...]: This commands shows numerous information about the server, the network (in the case of clustering) and/or the transactional persistence manager.
+Options: - -eng : Shows info about the engine - -ngt : Shows info about the transactional persistence manager - -net : Shows info about the network (in the case of clustering) - By default, the commands shows info about all of it if available. - [joram:a3:]restartServer: Stops and restarts Joram - [joram:a3:]startServer: Starts Joram - [joram:a3:]stopServer: Stops Joram